The Hypro Premium Dog Food Review: Tested & Evaluated 2023

 The bulk of this food is made up of “meat meals” (chicken and duck), faba beans, chickpeas, and “vegetables” (including potato, carrot, spinach).
 It is impossible to know how much of the meat is chicken or duck, and which exactly are the vegetables used.
 It is evident beans are probably the main ingredient and are split equally with the meat.

 The rest of the list includes some nice ingredients that we’ll cover in more detail down below.
-However, we’re taking off 2 stars from this category.
+However, our team of independent experts agreed to take off 2 stars from this category.
 We don’t appreciate the lack of transparency by avoiding itemising the ingredient list.
-The use of a typical analysis instead of a guaranteed analysis is also concerning, particularly if you’re feeding a sensitive dog.
+The use of a typical analysis instead of a guaranteed analysis is also concerning, particularly if you’re like me and feeding a sensitive dog.

 Protein content 3/5